Migrate advanced hunting queries from Microsoft Defender for Endpoint

 Microsoft Defender for Endpoint queries will work as-is unless they reference the

 DeviceAlertEvents table.
-To use these queries in Microsoft 365 Defender, apply these changes:
+To use these queries in Microsoft Defender XDR, apply these changes:

 - Join the